TheNetAdmin/zjuthesis/docs/usage.md

 1. Install TexLive toolchain, zjuthesis relies on XeTeX engine provided by TexLive.
 You may visit [official TexLive website](https://www.tug.org/texlive/) for installation instructions, or visit TexLive mirror provided by [Zhejiang University Open Source Mirror Site](https://mirrors.zju.edu.cn/CTAN/systems/texlive/Images/) for better download speed with ZJU on-campus network.
 1. Install several Chinese fonts if you are using English Windows/MacOS:
-   1. For Windows: install 仿宋 font (FangSong) and 宋体 font (STSong), or you can [install fonts for all languages](https://answers.microsoft.com/en-us/windows/forum/windows_10-start-winpc/some-fonts-are-missing-after-upgrade/95839dfa-0df2-4bc0-875a-fd6b57e61fe4) which includes all the fonts required.
+   1. For Windows: install 仿宋 font (FangSong) and 宋体 font (STSong and SimSun), or you can [install fonts for all languages](https://answers.microsoft.com/en-us/windows/forum/windows_10-start-winpc/some-fonts-are-missing-after-upgrade/95839dfa-0df2-4bc0-875a-fd6b57e61fe4) which includes all the fonts required.
    1. For MacOS: install 仿宋 font (STFangSong) and 宋体 font (Songti SC).
 1. Download [zjuthesis template code](https://github.com/TheNetAdmin/zjuthesis/releases).
 The code is named as `zjuthesis-v*.*.*.zip`.
 You may also download the PDF files with `-english` in filename for preview.